They said it: Leaders at the UN, in their own words

 Many leaders saying many things about many topics that matter to them, to their regions, to the world: That’s what the U.N.
 General Assembly invariably produces each year.

 And each year, certain voices dominate.
-Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Friday, the fourth day of the 2025 General Debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Monday, the sixth and final day of the 2025 General Debate.

+“Economic injustice has remained the primary challenge for mankind and all the peoples as a whole since ancient times – from primitive social systems, to the epochs of slavery and colonization, all the way until our contemporary times in a ‘developed’ 21st century.”

 “Dialogue is not weakness.
 It is in fact the highest form of courage.”